 - When submitting, please include a short (one or two page) synopsis plus a little personal background and any particular questions/concerns you have about the work that you wish us to address in our report.

+Fill in the contact form and we will respond promptly.
 We look forward to working with you and helping you take your writing career to the next stage…